lrusso/ArduDrone/README.md

 # ArduDrone

-Work in progress of a drone using Arduino with an Android App
+Work in progress of a drone using Arduino with an Android App.